Nine Emperor Gods Festival 2016

 The temple first started with Mrs Ng’s father, Mr. Lim, who had arrived in Singapore via Siam and Malaya with the incense ash from the Xuan Wu Shan temple in China.
 He was the owner of an opera troupe, which was also based in the same address at Kim Yam Road.

 A discussion on the history of the temple’s name “玄武山翰林院青襄老玉楼春” (Xuan Wu Shan Han Lin Yuan Lao Yu Lou Chun) reveals the dynamic history of the temple and its close associations with the Teochew opera troupes owned by Mr Lim.
 The name “Han Lin Yuan” came about as a result of a friend of Mr. Lim borrowing the incense ash from the temple to establish a new Nine Emperor Gods temple at Mangga Kar [Boon Keng Road].
 This new temple was called “Han Lin Yuan”.
 Before his passing, he had told Mrs. Ng that he wanted to to return the incense ashes 香火 to the temple.
 In accordance with his wishes, Mrs. Ng incorporated the name of his temple into the name of her father’s temple.
-The addition of “Qing Nang Lao Yi Lou Chun” came about because it was the name of the family’s opera troupe and Mrs. Ng’s father had entrusted her with preserving the name of the troupe.
-In remembrance of the opera troupe, she incorporated the troupe’s name to the name of the temple.
+The addition of “Qing Nang Lao Yu Lou Chun” came about because it was the name of the family’s opera troupe and Mrs. Ng’s father had entrusted her with preserving the name of the troupe before he passed on.
+Hence, she incorporated the troupe’s name to the name of the temple as well.

 Xuan Wu Shan hosts the Nine Emperor God’s Festival every year.
 Preparations begin with the unloading of all the equipment (eg. Tent, sedan chairs, banners) used during the festival from the container where it is stored, and the setting-up of the area where the festival is being held.